Thecr00kedman/Food-Ordering-App/README.md

 Contributions are welcome!
 Please follow our contribution guidelines for details.

 Contact
-If you have any questions or feedback, please contact us at your-aditya22950@gmail.com.
+If you have any questions or feedback, please contact me at-aditya22950@gmail.com.

 Acknowledgments
-Special thanks to Name of Icon/Asset Library for providing icons/assets used in this app.
 Inspired by Similar Food Ordering App.
 Enjoy your meal! 🍔🍕🍣